barneyb/johann/documentation/docs/language/index.md

 ## Control Flow

 Conditionals use the `if` keyword and loops use `while`.
-The conditional expression is not wrapped with parentheses (if present, they're accepted as noise).
+The conditional expression is not wrapped with parentheses (though you can, of course, wrap any expression with parens).
 Braces are required around the body.
 There is no `else`.

 ```johann
 int i = 0;